BartuCan02/Hiwi-Point-Clouds/README.md

-# 🧠 PointLLM Bridge Caption Generator
+# 🧠 Point Clouds Caption Generator

 This repository contains a Python script that automatically generates **structured captions and Q&A conversations** for 3D bridge metadata using **Google Gemini models** (Gemini 2.5 Flash and Gemini 2.5 Pro).